atonizzo/seatalk_wifi/README.md

 client.
 This connection can be directly used with chart plotters such as [OpenCPN](https://opencpn.org/).

+The main advantages of this board are:

+- Allows older instrumentation using SeaTalk1 to be connected to newer chartplotters using NMEA and WiFI
+- The board can be installed very close to the data source and does not require laying out data cables to a chart plotter.
+All that is needed is a 12 Volt connection to the battery

 ## Hardware
 The hardware is made up of a simple board that will connect to to a 12V source on the right side and to a Seatalk connector on the other (see PCB layout